 During the Lebanese Civil War in 1975, and because of its location near the former greenline, the building suffered extensive damage.
 Despite this, most of the artifacts were saved by last-minute preventive measures.

 Today, and after a major renovation, the National Museum of Beirut takes back its initial position.
 And it’s considered a leading collector for ancient Phoenician objects.

 The building is inspired by the Egyptian revival architecture and is built with Lebanese ochre limestone.

 It consists of a basement, a ground floor, a mezzanine floor, and a terrace; the central block is covered by a glass roof above the mezzanine giving natural overhead light.

 The items displayed follow a chronological circuit, beginning in Prehistory and ending in the Ottoman era.

-The upper floor displays 1,243 small and medium-sized artefacts arranged by chronological order and by theme.
-They are placed in modern showcases with soft lighting and magnifying glasses that emphasize the aesthetic aspect of the artefacts.
+The upper floor displays 1,243 small and medium-sized artifacts arranged by chronological order and by theme.
+They are placed in modern showcases with soft lighting and magnifying glasses that emphasize the aesthetic aspect of the artifacts.